david-ca6/chatbox_ttv/README.md

 # chatbox_ttv
-streamer chatbox for twitch.tv
+Simple CSS Chatbox for twitch.tv

-Please read the license
+Please read the MIT license included in this repo
 THE FILES ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.

 Purin Themed Chatbox